Impressions from Mob Cost Analysis and a Review of Cost Reduction Measures - How SREs Approach Cost Management -

 - The required man-hours are too large compared to the man-hours available at that time, etc.

-- The task is given low priority
+- Tasks are given low priority

-Either way, it's easy to imagine that it would take a considerable amount of power for a player to break through these blocking elements on their own.
+In any case, it's easy to imagine that it would take a considerable amount of power for a player to break through these blocking elements on their own.

-Simple principles for SRE cost management
+Simple principles for cost control for SRE

-It seems quite simple when you consider that over-provisioning and idle resources are the main culprits of wasted costs, and that even if you want to improve something, it takes a certain amount of effort to change something that has already started working.
+It seems quite simple when you consider that overprovisioning and idle resources are the main culprits of wasted costs, and that even if you want to improve something, it takes a certain amount of effort to change something that has already started working.

 - Don't overprovision in the first place